anentropic/ocaml-spectrum/README.md

 ### Non-goals

-- Any extended "Terminal UI" kind of features, we're just doing text styling (but hopefully it should fit in fine with `Format`'s existing box and table features etc)
+- Any extended "Terminal UI" kind of features, we're just doing text styling (but hopefully it should fit in fine with `Format` or `Fmt`'s existing box and table features etc)
 - Maximum performance: if you are formatting high volumes of logs you may like to look at [alternatives](#alternatives).
 (Performance should be ok but it's not benchmarked and at the end of the day we have to parse the string tags)

 ## Installation